ericnewton76/System.IO.Abstractions/README.md

 }
 ```

-The library also ships with a series of test helpers to save you from having to mock out every call, for basic scenarios.
+The library has a companion library that has test helpers to save you from having to mock out every call, for basic scenarios.
 They are not a complete copy of a real-life file system, but they'll get you most of the way there.
+See the TestingHelpers repo at https://github.com/System-IO-Abstractions/System.IO.Abstractions.TestingHelpers

+Sample of using TestingHelpers:
 ```csharp
 [Test]
 public void MyComponent_Validate_ShouldThrowNotSupportedExceptionIfTestingIsNotAwesome()